Anuj579/car-finder-app/README.md

 # Car Finder 🚗

-A modern car listing app built with React and TailwindCSS.
+A modern car listing app built with Next.js and TailwindCSS.
 Users can browse cars, add/remove them from a wishlist, and view the wishlist separately.

 🔗 **Live URL**: [https://carfinder-app.vercel.app/](https://carfinder-app.vercel.app/)
 ---